 Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders cause of the complaints.
 Chronic neck pain was defined as ongoing neck pain for greater than 3 months over the past 6 months), i.e., reporting incident neck pain for at least 3 months in any 6 months during the 1-year follow up.
-Sterud et al cohort randomly drawn Psychosocial and Neck/ shoulder Neck/shoulder pain and work-related work related exposures 2014 CONOIL from the ovposuro pani pain at baseline, gender, and ago, OP Adjusted for educational [50] Norway 3-year follow-up Norwegian exposure The outcome (95% CI) Norway 5-year tonow-up nonulation Data measure was nsychological distress and Risk of bias General working Fligible were collected by the reported lob demands work-related factors OR Low population respondents were personal intensity of Low: 1.00 (95% CI) 1 1 18-66 years old. telephone neck/ shoulder Medium: 0.95 (0.75 to 1.23) () 2007 to 2010 , , interviews. pain during the High: 1.17 (0.99 to 1.39) Job demands n=6745 4 weeks prior to Continuous: 1.03 (0.99 to 1.10) Low: 1.00 answering the Medium: questionnaire: Job control 1.05 (0.82 to 1.35) "Have you, over High: 1.00 High: 1.29 (1.08 to1.54
+Sterud et al 2014 [36] Norway Prospective cohort 3-year follow-up Participants were randomly drawn from the Norwegian Psychosocial and mechanical exposure Neck/ shoulder pain The outcome Neck/shoulder pain and work-related exposures.
+Adjusted for neck/shoulder pain at baseline, gender, and age.
+OR (95% CI) Neck/shoulder pain and work-related exposures.
+Adjusted for educational level, occupation, Risk of bias General working population.
+Eligible Data were collected by measure was the reported Job demands Low: 1.00 psychological distress, and work-related factors.
+OR Low population 2007 to 2010 respondents were 18-66 years old. n=6745 personal telephone interviews. intensity of neck/ shoulder pain during the 4 weeks prior to Low: 1.00 Medium: 0.95 (0.75 to 1.23) High: 1.17 (0.99 to 1.39) Continuous: 1.03 (0.99 to 1.10) (95% CI) Job demands Low: 1.00 answering the questionnaire: "Have you, over Job control High: 1.00 Medium: 1.05 (0.82 to 1.35) High: 1.29 (1.08 to1.54